zhiwenh/delib/README.md

 | contractName | <code>string</code> | Name of deployed contract |

 <a name="Ethereum+execAt"></a>
-#### delib.eth.execAt(contractName, contractAddress) ⇒ <code>ContractInstance</code>
+#### delib.execAt(contractName, contractAddress) ⇒ <code>ContractInstance</code>
 Calls a deployed contract at a specific address.
-If you have `delib.eth.options` value set to 0 or pass it in as an option your gas cost will be automatically estimated.
+If you have `delib.options` value set to 0 or pass it in as an option your gas cost will be automatically estimated.

 **Returns**: <code>Contract</code> - Contract instance that you can call methods with.